silverhammermba/blog/_posts/2018-08-13-osx-jenkins.markdown

 integration setup that would report build or unit test failures right in each pull request.
 We did this with Jenkins.
 The resulting setup is very simple and easy to maintain, but I was surprised at how few resources I could find on the web about it.
-So this is what I did.
+This is what I did.

 ## Fastlane